 3. Get Organized

-Afterwards, you can easily make any changes to your pose flow and save it to use again.
-Use the drawings to document yoga sequences, save them on your computer and print them out.
+Afterward, you can easily make any changes to your pose flow and save it for use again.
+Use the drawings to document yoga sequences, save them on your computer, and print them out.
 No need to re-create each posture drawing or each sequence the next time you need it.
 Build a library of your own!

 As you create sequences with the posture drawings and use them to practice your yoga flows, you will begin to recognize the poses and their Sanskrit names.